-Whether it's a true need, like finding the right clothes for your kids, or a deep want, like me and my guitars, or it's a big desire, like raising money to help dig a well for those without water ...
+Whether it's a true need, like finding the right clothes for your kids, or a deep want, as with me and my guitars, or it's a big desire: raising money to help dig a well for those without water ...

 "...
 It's our basic emotions ─ and others, like lust and love ─ that drive us when we buy."

-Now, in B2B, there is much more logic and reason used in purchases.
+In B2B, much more logic and reason are used in purchases.
 But don't forget.
 No matter the transaction, there are always people involved, justifying their positions.
 Decision makers are people!

-If you believe your factory will be better off if you get an upgraded wire stripping machine because it's more efficient, safer, modern, convenient, time-saving, etc...
+If you believe your factory will benefit if you get an upgraded wire stripping machine because it's more efficient, safer, modern, convenient, timesaving, etc...